robohydra/robohydra/tutorial/advanced/index.md

 If you're serious about testing your client code, you're probably going to end up writing a test suite of some sort.
-Not necessarily completely automated, but at least you will want an easy way to make Hydra behave the way you want.
+Not necessarily completely automated, but at least you will want an easy way to change Hydra's behaviour to match each test scenario.

 Now, you could do that with everything we have learned up until now: you could define many heads for the same path and enable or disable